-John Fuller: Well, that’s Carey Casey, and he has an inspiring message today about grandfathering and championship grandparenting.
-Our host is Focus president and author Jim Daly, and I’m John Fuller.
+John: Carey has an inspiring message today for the growing number of men who want to be championship grandfathers.
+Your host is Focus president and author, Jim Daly, and I’m John Fuller.

 Jim: Carey, welcome back to the microphones.

 Jim: Hey, Carey, when you came last time to Focus on the Family, you had no grandchildren.
 You’ve had a productive couple of years here.
-You have four grown children, and now you have—
+You have four grown children, and now you have nine grandchildren.

-Carey: We have five granddaughters and four grandsons.
+Carey: (Laughter) Nine grandchildren.
+We have five granddaughters and four grandsons.

 Jim: And their ages are pretty tight, right?

-Carey: Yes, they’re growing up together.
-It’s really exciting to see how God worked it out that way.
-So we have nine grandchildren, nine and we have two that are 2 years of age.
+Carey: Yes.
+They’re growing up together.
+It’s really exciting to see how in God worked it out that way.
+So, we have nine grandchildren – nine – and we have two that are two years of age.

-Jim: Yeah, right.
-So are you the absolute spoiler of your grandkids?
+Jim: (Laughter) Yeah, right.
+So do you – are you the absolute spoiler of your grandkids?

 Carey: Well, the heritage.
 Now we have to deal with the economics of life, being in the richest, most powerful country in the world, and you want to leave an inheritance for your children.
 My grandfather did that, whom I never met, but when it really gets down to it, we have to look at this thing called legacy, and that’s going to live longer than us.
 We have to be about something that’s bigger than us, that will live longer than us.

 Carey: Well, I never met my mother’s dad, my grandfather, who was a pastor.
-But one time I was preachin’ at dad … granddad’s old church.
-And I was in the study, preparing to go up to preach, and an old, coal-black gentleman walks in.
-He’s close to 90, at least or 90.
-“I had to come in and meet Marcellus’s grandson that’s a preacher.
+But one time I was preaching Dad – at Grandad’s old church and I was in the study preparing to go up to preach.
+And old, cold black gentleman walks in.
+He’s close to 90 at least or 90.
+“I had to come in and meet Marcellus’ grandson that’s a preacher.
 Your grandfather could write notes on a little piece of cardboard and put it in his pocket and preach better than most folks.”
 And that’s in my DNA.

 John: That’s a legacy that you’ve received.